OpenBB-finance/OpenBB/website/content/terminal/guides/intros/stocks/tradinghours.md

 ├─────┼───────────────────────────────────┼────────────┼───────┤
 <continues>
 ````
-Lastly, <a href="/terminal/reference/stocks/trading%20hours/exchange" target="_blank">exchange</a> shows the status of a single venue.
+Lastly, <a href="/terminal/reference/stocks/trading%20hours/exchange" target="_blank" rel="noreferrer noopener">exchange</a> shows the status of a single venue.

 <img alt="Trading Hours Autocomplete" src="https://user-images.githubusercontent.com/46355364/170244354-f5ab043d-0290-46ec-ba86-87cc2dc0e47a.png"></img>

 ### Examples
 Below an example is given for a symbol and whether that market is open.
-By calling <a href="/terminal/reference/stocks/trading%20hours/exchange" target="_blank">exchange</a> you can obtain more information about the exchange (e.g. enter `BO`)
+By calling <a href="/terminal/reference/stocks/trading%20hours/exchange" target="_blank" rel="noreferrer noopener">exchange</a> you can obtain more information about the exchange (e.g. enter `BO`)
 ````
 (🦋) /stocks/th/ $ symbol RY.TO